F5Networks/f5-aws-cloudformation-v2/examples/failover/README.md

 ## Deleting this Solution

-As Cloudformation does not delete S3 buckets that contain data, in order to delete this deployment, you will first need to empty / delete the S3 bucket created for the Cloud Failover Extension (provided via **cfeS3Bucket** parameter).
+As CloudFormation does not delete S3 buckets that contain data, in order to delete this deployment, you will first need to empty / delete the S3 bucket created for the Cloud Failover Extension (provided via **cfeS3Bucket** parameter).

-After the S3 Bucket is deleted, you can now delete the solution by deleting the Cloudformation stack.
+After the S3 Bucket is deleted, you can now delete the solution by deleting the CloudFormation stack.
 ### Deleting the S3 bucket using the AWS Console

 1. Navigate to **S3**.